Rudolph Zallinger: Career

 The same year Zallinger graduated from Yale University, he worked as a teacher in painting in Yale School of Fine Arts from 1942 to 1950 where he would paint his famous The Age of Reptiles.
-He worked as an instructor for 5 years, and then 2 more until 1950 as an assistant professor.
-In 1950, he went back to Seattle to work as a freelance artist and taught at Burnley School (now called The Art Institute of Seattle) for 3 years before returning to Yale again after accepting a commission by Life Magazine to create The Age of Mammals.
-Once he returned, the museum appointed him as the “artist-in-residence”, a position he held until his death.
+He worked as an instructor for five years, and then two more until 1950 as an assistant professor.
+In 1950, he went back to Seattle to work as a freelance artist and taught at the Burnley School (now called The Art Institute of Seattle) for three years before returning to Yale again after accepting a commission by Life magazine to create The Age of Mammals.
+Once he returned, the museum appointed him as the "artist-in-residence", a position he held until his death.
 He also enrolled as a Fellow in Geology to study for his next work.

 From 1961 to his death, he worked in the University of Hartford in Connecticut, during which he worked on the mural of The Age of Mammals and received the James E. and Frances W. Bent Award from that university.
 He continued to work on other projects, such as his Early History of Hartford.